NStrijbosch/hub-module-notes/docs/display.md

 Change the orientation of the display.

 > Keep in mind this rotation is not reset at the start of each program.

+> Not available in latest SPIKE 1.3.3 firmware?

 __Parameters:__